-It is on the north bank of the Yarlung Tsangpo River of Zharang County, Samye Monastery is about 38 kilometers from Tsedang.
+Samye Monastery is the first true Buddhist monastery in Tibet, lies on the north bank of the Yarlung Tsangpo River of Zharang County, and about 38 kilometers from Tsedang.
 It's one of the main scenic spots of the state-level scenic area - the Yarlung River Scenic Area.

 The construction of Samye Monastery began in 762 AD and was completed in 779 AD.
-It is the first monastery in Tibet featuring Buddhist, laws and monks, where the famous debate of the doctrines between ancient Indian Buddhism and inland Buddhism happened.
+It is the first monastery in Tibet featuring Buddhists, laws, and monks, where the famous debate of the doctrines between ancient Indian Buddhism and inland Buddhism happened.
 The monastery is modeled on the Odantapuri Temple in Bihar, India.
-After several dynasties'extension, it now covers a large scale of more than 4,900 square meters.
+After several dynasties extensions, it now covers a large scale of more than 4,900 square meters.

 Samye means 'unimaginable' in Tibetan.
 It was said that when Tritsong Detsen asked for suggestions about the construction of the monastery, Padmasambhava, exerting his magic power, showed the king an image of a monastery in his palm.
 That is the origin of the name.